the-markup/investigation-amazon-brands/README.md

 **Note this is not necessary to run notebooks and see full results.**

 ### data/input/search-selenium/ (12 GB uncompressed)
 First page of search results collected in January 2021.
-Download the HTML files `search-selenium.tar.xz` (238 MB compressed) [here]().
+Download the HTML files `search-selenium.tar.xz` (238 MB compressed).

 ### data/input/selenium-products/ (220 GB uncompressed)
 Product pages collected in February 2021.
 Download the HTML files `selenium-products.tar.xz` (9 GB compressed) here.